tazeek/plotly-mt5-analysis/README.md

 ### About the project

-This project is based

-This project consists of a dashboard that has the following features:
+This project is an analysis done on the forex prices from MetaTrader5 (MT5).
+The analysis is in the form of a dashboard, which have the following features:

 * Currency Strength Analysis
 * Risk Management Analysis